aaronbloomfield/ccc/hws/btcparser/index.md

 Your task is to read in the blockchain.
 The format for the blockchain can be found in the [Bitcoin lecture slides](../../slides/bitcoin.html#/), specifically starting [here](../../slides/bitcoin.html#/blockchain).
 You will need to read in the file in binary format.

 You will likely want to print out the data read in (and the associated fields).
-This will be changed to a different format in part 3.
+This will be changed to a different output format in part 3, below.
 As you are printing out the values, you can see what they should be [here](https://www.blockchain.com/btc/block/0) for block 0; the output is also shown below.
 That site prints the values in big-Endian, which is how we will be printing them in this assignment.
 However, we are going to print out the nBits field in hex; that size prints it out in decimal.

 Some useful hints:

 - There really are only five different types in the bitcoin blockchain: 4-byte unsigned integers, 8-byte unsigned integers, compactSize unsigned integers, 32-byte hashes, and variable-length scripts.
 That's it.
 All of the blockchain is one of these five types -- so you can reuse your code from reading in one type to read in another.
   - While there are only 5 types, we will be outputting them in different ways -- but each programming language can easily print a number in hex or decimal.
 - Make sure you have a method that reads in compactSize unsigned integers properly, as this will cause your program to crash otherwise.
 In particular, remember that if the variable is more than one byte, then all the bytes *other* than the first are in little-Endian format.
 HOWEVER, some routines that read in the values will swap them for you, and some will not.
-This is explicitly why we provide [block 29,664](blk00000-b29664.blk) for you -- that is the first block that has such a value that is more than one byte (the txn_in_count for the second transaction is 320); you find see more information about that transaction [here](https://blockchair.com/bitcoin/block/29664).
+This is explicitly why we provide [block 29,664](blk00000-b29664.blk) for you -- that is the first block that has such a value that is more than one byte (the txn_in_count for the second transaction is 320); you can see more information about that transaction [here](https://blockchair.com/bitcoin/block/29664).

 If you can read in all of the input files -- especially the large one -- without any errors, then you've successfully completed this part.
 Note that you may want to redirect your output to a file, since that's a lot of text to be output to the screen.

-### Part 2: Validating the blockchain

-Now that you can read in valid blockchain, your program should be extended to check for errors in the blockchain.
-Once an error is encountered, the program should output the error number and stop.
-The errors below are what should be checked for -- note that these are not ALL the possible errors, but a selection of errors to check for on this assignment.

-1. Invalid magic number
-2. Invalid header version (we only are allowing version 1 for this assignment)
-3. Invalid previous header hash (this is not checked for the first block in the file, since we don't know the previous block)
-4. Invalid timestamp (it needs to be no earlier than 2 hours before that of the previous block (this is a simplification of the [actual requirements](https://en.bitcoin.it/wiki/Block_timestamp)); this is not checked for the first block in the file)
-5. Invalid transaction version (we are only allowing version 1 for this assignment)
-6. The Merkle tree hash in the header is incorrect (implement this last -- see below)

-If an error is found, the output should only be `error 5 block 17` with the appropriate error number and block number (remember that blocks start at 0, not 1).
-If no errors are found, then the output should only be "no errors X blocks", where 'X' is an integer.
-(We are going to use the plural "blocks" even when there is only 1 block).

-If there are multiple errors, you should report the one found in the earlier block.
-For example, if there is a modification to the Merkle hash in block 10, then both block 10 will have an error (#6 -- bad Merkle hash) as well as block 11 (#3 -- bad previous header hash).
-In this case, the error in block 10 should be reported.

-If there are multiple errors in a single block, you can report any of them.
-Because this makes it very difficult to grade, we are going to avoid this possibility when grading your assignment.

-Test this well!
-We are going to provide all sorts of messed-up files to your program as input.
-The file provided to your program may not even be a valid blockchain file!
-You are guaranteed that the following will be true:

-- The file name specified as the command-line parameter will exist, will be readable, and will be non-zero in size
-- The blocks -- if they exist -- will be consecutive in the file
-  - This means that the block order will be 0,1,2,3,4,... -- not, for example 0,2,1,4,3,...
-  - Formally, this means that the previous header hash for a given block will be for the block immediately preceding it in the file (obviously this doesn't apply for the first block in the file)
-  - Note that the actual Bitcoin block chain files downloaded by the BTC client do not assure they are in order!
-- There will be no 'orphan' blocks -- each block will be the successor to the block immediately before it
-  - Obviously that doesn't apply to the first block in the file

-Note that if you are printing out the blockchain data to standard output from the previous section, it's fine to just terminate the program with the "no errors X blocks" or "error 5 block 17" line -- we'll get rid of the other output in the next section.

 #### Shell script

-As we do not know what language your program will be written in, nor what you will name your executable, you will need to submit a `parse.sh` for us to call.
+As we do not know what language your program will be written in, nor what you will name your executable, you will need to submit a `parse.sh` shell script for us to call.
 Such a file for C or C++ would look like:

 ```
 #!/bin/bash